mcroteau/parakeet/docs/index.md

 Now you can use:

 `parakeet.isAuthenticated()`

 `parakeet.hasRole(role)`

 `parakeet.hasPermission(permission)`

-throughout your project.
 See, we told you it was cute.